github/docs/content/search-github/github-code-search/understanding-github-code-search-syntax.md

 You can narrow your code search with specialized qualifiers, such as `repo:`, `language:` and `path:`.
 For more information on the qualifiers you can use in the new code search (beta), see "[Using qualifiers](#using-qualifiers)."

-You can also use regular expressions in your searches by surrounding the expression in slashes.
+You can also use regular expressions in your searches by surrounding the expression in backslashes.
 For more information on using regular expressions, see "[Using regular expressions](#using-regular-expressions)."

 ## Query for an exact match